cis3296f24/cis3296f24-classroom-applebaum-final-projects-tu-cis-4398-docs-template/README.md

 #chat.js

 This is the middleware that talks to openAI ChatGTP API.
-This will run in the background
+This will run in the background and make the API requests to openAI

 #insights.tsx

 This is the frontend that will display the response from chatGTP.
-Users are also able to input textiles of the speech that they said and get detailed responses from ChatGTP.
+This page is the users personal speach coach it will take the live speech that the user has said and give feed beack on diffrent measuring metrics.

 #statistics.tsx

-This file will display user statistics  like totalWords,  profanityRate, speechPace, wordStats
+This file will display user statistics  like totalWords,  profanityRate, speechPace, wordStats.
+The user will be able to reflect on their word chocies by anaylaing the diffrent data that is collected.

 #profile.tsx

-This file allows the user to view their profile page and veiw some highlight stats and profile image.
+This file allows the user to view their profile page and veiw some highlighted stats and profile image.
+This allows the user to feel more connted to the app.

 #modify-Bannedwords.tsx

 This file gives the user the functionality to modify the database and add their own banned words.
+With the added functinality users can add their own costume banned words to the list so that the app can help best fit their specific needs.

 #Ring.js

-This file give the app the functionality to play a sound while the user isa saying a banned word
+This file give the app the functionality to play a sound while the user is saying a banned word.
+The uploaded sound is a fart noise right now but in the future we hope to add aditional functionality to allow the user to add their own sounds.

 #AudioVisalizer.tsx

 This file gives the app the functionality to visualize the sound waves of the users voice.
+The user will be able to see the fulcuation in the tone of voice however implmentation isnt implmented yet.

 #database.js

-This is the database that will give the app the functionality to store words
+This is the database that will give the app the functionality to store words.
+This is a very important file becasue this holds the most functionality.
+All of the banned words that are used are stored here.

 calculateSeverity():

-This views the word that the user is saying and calculates the severity by comparing it to a couple of severity lists
+This views the word that the user is saying and calculates the severity by comparing it to diffrent metrics that the algoritium uses.

 determineCategory():

-This function views the speech and filters it into two categories called filter words, and technical terms.
+This function views the speech and filters it into difffent categories such as filler words.
+Some examples of filler words are 'like', and 'um'.

 addWord():

-This function will add a new word and update the existing word count
+calling this function will add a new word sand update the existing word count.

 startSession():

-This will start a new listening session
+calling this function will start a new listening session.

 endSession():

-This will end the listening session
+calling this function will end the listening session.

 getStats():

-This will calculate statistics for a given time period
+calling this function will calculate statistics for a given time period.